zaguiini/quizzr-web/README.md

 ### Answer slider

-After you complete a trivia, there's a nice cool slider in the right hand side of the home screen -- or as the background if you're on mobile!
+After you complete at least one trivia, there's a nice cool slider in the right hand side of the home screen -- or as the background if you're on mobile!